 Both the cloud forest and the lowland Amazon Rainforest are regarded as two of the most biodiverse areas on Earth containing a fantastic amount of birds, monkeys, and iconic wildlife of Amazonia.
 Because of its biological importance, Manu is listed as a UNESCO World Heritage Site.

-A tour regarded as one of the most fascinating nature experience in South America, the Bio Trip takes from from the Andean cloud forest near Cusco down to the fantastic rainforest of the Amazon lowlands.
-You will first leave Cusco and travel to the Cock of the Rock Lodge perched on the lush slopes of the Andes amidst the lush cloud forest vegetation.
-This is a perfect lodge to see and hear Peru’s national bird, the bright red cock of the rocks performing their mating dances.
+A tour regarded as one of the most fascinating nature experiences in South America, the Bio Trip takes you from the Andean cloud forest near Cusco down to the fantastic rainforest of the Amazon lowlands.
+You will first leave Cusco and travel to the Cock of the Rock Lodge perched on the lush slopes of the Andes amid the lush cloud forest vegetation.
+This is a perfect lodge to see and hear Peru’s national bird, the bright red cock of the rocks, performing their mating dances.

-From the Cock of the Rock Lodge, you will head out on guided tours to find many different birds, including a variety of different hummingbirds, woolly monkeys and capuchins.
+From the Cock of the Rock Lodge, you will head out on guided tours to find woolly monkeys, capuchins, and many different birds, such as a variety of hummingbirds.